MYKEL7/one-click-hugo-cms/site/content/products/_index.md

     - image: img/megan-thomas-xmh_ww8hn_q-unsplash.jpg
       text: "Several Varieties of Veggies and greens are on our mart as well.
 Just name it and you will have it at your doorstep in 24hrs max. "
-    - image: img/about-single-origin.jpg
+    - image: img/catfish.png
-      text: >
-        We believe that good fruits has the ability to increase your life span. that is why we cultivate the best of fruits to nourish you and keep you healthy.
+      text: We offer the best range of fishes from our sustainable fish farm.
+Catfish, Mackerel, kote are all available to shop at an unbeatable price
   heading: What we offer
   description: >
     What ever you need can be gotten here at Royalty Food Mart just with the